ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 a.
 Duration of Symptoms

-Behaviors are typically present for at least 6 months and are not caused by temporary stress, life changes, or environmental transitions.
+Symptoms are typically present for at least 6 months and are not explained by a recent life change, stress, or a new environment.

 b.
 Pervasiveness Across Settings